 If you're just starting out with your business or can't afford to hire a photographer to create custom images for your brand, using styled stock photos can make your life so much easier!

 Sure, you could take the photos yourself.
 That might sound like a cheap + easy solution…

 But even if you’re capable of doing your own photography, it’s probably not the best use of your time.
 When you’re a solopreneur you spend your time creating products / working with your clients, posting on social media, business planning, accounting, networking, and answering 5 million emails (OMG all the emails!)

-There’s a lot that goes into creating styled photos for your brand – and usually it’s not as a easy as snapping a few iphone pics and calling it a day!
-When we create new collections for the Styled Stock Society there are 3 main phases that take up TIME (and time is money y’all) – so these are the 3 ways using styled stock photos can save you time:
+There's a lot that goes into creating styled photos for your brand – and usually, it's not as easy as snapping a few iPhone pics and calling it a day!
+When we create new collections for the Styled Stock Society there are 3 main phases that take up TIME (and time is money y'all) – so these are the 3 ways using styled stock photos can save you time:

 You don't have to spend time planning:

 If you've never planned a styled shoot, you might be surprised to know that planning for the shoot often takes up way more time than the actual shoot itself!
 While it would be great if “real life” were always as perfect as “Instagram life” – that's usually not the case!
 When planning shoots, spend time thinking about what types of content do our members need?
 How are they using images for the brands?
 What colors / vibes / styles / visual elements are trending?
 Are there seasonal elements that we should incorporate?
 What props do we need?
 Where do we get those props?
 How much money can we afford to spend on those props?
 Can we shoot in our studio or do we need to find/rent another space?
 Do we need to hire models/hair/makeup/wardrobe?
 So.
 Many.
 Things.
 To.
 Consider.